Nose Surgery Newport Beach

 Dr. Grover has extensive experience in nasal beautification, otherwise known as rhinoplasty.
 Dr. Grover has over twenty years of rhinoplasty experience beginning with his training at Stanford University.
 Dr. Grover was fortunate to have trained with some of the finest rhinoplasty surgeons in the world including Ronald Gruber, M.D. at Stanford and Raj Kanodia, M.D. in Beverly Hills.
 Dr Gruber is known as one of the champions and expert in the open rhinoplasty technique.
 Dr. Kanodia is known to be one of the best closed rhinoplasty surgeons in the world as well.
 In addition to spending a significant amount of time learning from these expert rhinoplasty surgeons, Dr. Grover had the benefit of spending time and observing other great rhinoplasty surgeons including Rollin Daniel, M.D. and Jack Sheen, M.D.

-With his years of experience, his extensive training, and his passion for rhinoplasty, Dr. Grover has been able to develop his technique, skills and appreciation in order to provide his patients with natural, long lasting results.
+With his years of experience, his extensive training, and his passion for rhinoplasty, Dr. Grover has been able to develop his technique, skills and appreciation in order to provide his patients with natural, long lasting results and among the best rhinoplasty Orange County has available.

-Dr. Grover utilizes the open rhinoplasty, the closed rhinoplasty, as well as the closed-open rhinoplasty techniques to deliver the natural results sought after by his patients.
+Dr. Grover utilizes the open rhinoplasty, the closed rhinoplasty, as well as the closed-open rhinoplasty techniques to deliver the natural results sought after by his Orange County patients.

-Many patients seeking rhinoplasty do not necessarily want any significant change to their nose and they still want to look like themselves.
+Many of our Newport Beach rhinoplasty patients do not necessarily want any significant change to their nose and they still want to look like themselves.
 They do, however, seek some modifications and adjustments to improve their appearance and improve their self-confidence.
 Many patients often have some concerns about the width of their nose up by the upper part of the nose at the bones, concerns about the bump or hump on their nose which creates a suboptimal profile, and a wide, round or bulbous tip.
 Some patients also have a concern about having a crooked or misshaped nose.

 Many patients seeking rhinoplasty may also suffer from some degree of nasal obstruction.
 This may be congenital or due to some sort of trauma.
 Some of the causes of this include a deviated septum, enlarged turbinates, inflamed mucosal tissues due to allergies or pollution or a combination of any of these factors.
 Sometimes nasal obstruction can be improved non-surgically with inhaled nasal steroid sprays while other times, adjustments to the septum or turbinates are required such as septoplasty, turbinectomy or turbinotomies (outfracturing of the turbinates).